medigateio/ida_medigate/README.md

 The plugin consists of two parts:

-1. Implementation of C++ classes and polymorphism over IDA
+1. Implementation of C++ classes and polymorphism for IDA
 2. A RTTI parser which rebuilds the classes hierarchy

 This first part is not dependent on the second part, so it possible to use the plugin to reverse engineering a binary that doesn't contain RTTI, by defining those classes manually based on the plugin's API.